maksimmerkulov/head-first-java-2nd-edition/README.md

     - Page 444–445 — Saving and restoring the game characters
     - Page 447 — Writing a String to a Text File
     - Page 449–451 — Quiz Card Builder (code outline)
+    - Page 454 — Reading from a Text File

 ![Chapter 14](images/chapter-14.png)